JunboShen/JunboShen.github.io/_pages/about.md

   - /about.html
 ---

 I am Junbo Shen, a final-year undergraduate majoring in Computer Science at Washington University in St. Louis, MO.
-I spent my freshman and sophomore years at the Chinese University of Hong Kong, HK.
+I spent my freshman and sophomore years at The Chinese University of Hong Kong, HK.

+I am working on AI for Healthcare and Medicine, supervised by [Prof. Chenyang Lu](https://www.cse.wustl.edu/~lu/) at Washington University in St. Louis.

+I am working on AI4Science, developing machine learning methods to resolve computational problems in biology, supervised by [Prof. Yu Li](https://liyu95.com/) at The Chinese University of Hong Kong.

 Research Interests
 ======